Sino-Soviet border conflict: Chinese and Soviet governments' views

 The Soviets had possessed nuclear weapons for a longer time than the Chinese and so the Chinese adopted an asymmetric deterrence strategy that threatened a large conventional people's war in response to a Soviet counterforce nuclear first strike.
 Chinese numerical superiority was the basis of its strategy to deter a Soviet nuclear attack.
 Since 1949, Chinese strategy, as articulated by Mao, emphasized the superiority of "man over weapons".
 Although weapons were certainly an important component of warfare, Mao argued that they were "not the decisive factor; it is people, not things, that are decisive.
 The contest of strength is not only a contest of military and economic power, but also a contest of human power and morale."
 To Mao, "non-material" factors like "creativity, flexibility and high morale" were also "critical determinants in warfare".

 The Soviets were not confident that they could win such a conflict.
-A large Chinese incursion could threaten strategic centers in Blagoveshchensk, Vladivostok and Khabarovsk as well as crucial nodes of the Trans-Siberian Railroad.
+A Chinese incursion could threaten Blagoveshchensk, Vladivostok, and Khabarovsk, as well as crucial nodes of the Trans-Siberian Railroad, all close to the border.
+While the Chinese lacked nuclear missiles, a few of their nuclear-capable aircraft might reach Soviet targets.
 According to Arkady Shevchenko, a high-ranking Soviet defector to the United States, "The Politburo was terrified that the Chinese might make a mass intrusion into Soviet territory".
 A nightmare vision of invasion by millions of Chinese made the Soviet leaders almost frantic: "Despite our overwhelming superiority in weaponry, it would not be easy for the USSR to cope with an assault of this magnitude".
 China's "vast population and deep knowledge and experience in guerrilla warfare" would nearly certainly cause the Soviets' launching of an attack on China's nuclear program to end in both states being "mired in an endless war".